mhearne-usgs/smtools/README.md

  * matplotlib, a Python 2D plotting library which produces publication quality figures. <a href="<a href="http://matplotlib.org/index.html">http://matplotlib.org/index.html</a>
  * scipy, a Python library which provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization. <a href="<a href="http://www.scipy.org/scipylib/index.html">http://www.scipy.org/scipylib/index.html</a>
  * obspy, a Python library for dealing with seismology data.
+ * neicio, a Python library for reading/writing various spatial data formats (including shakemap).

 The best way to install numpy,matplotlib,and scipy is to use one of the Python distributions described here:

 <a href="http://www.scipy.org/install.html">http://www.scipy.org/install.html</a>

-Anaconda and Enthought distributions have been successfully tested with neicio.
+Anaconda and Enthought distributions have been successfully tested with smtools.

 Most of those distributions should include <em>pip</em>, a command line tool for installing and managing Python packages.
 You will use pip to install the other dependencies and libcomcat itself.